rajkundalia/hotel-booking-saga-orchestration/readme.md

 A comprehensive multi-module Spring Boot project demonstrating the **Saga Orchestration Pattern** for a hotel booking system using centralized coordination.

+## Note: Debug the test cases to understand the flow better rather than starting the application.

 ## Learning Objectives

 This project demonstrates: